playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 ----

-At its heart, a stacking context is a group that you can move multiple items up or down the `z` axis at the same time.
+At its heart, a stacking context is a group that you can move multiple items up or down the `z`-axis at the same time.

 Take the following HTML: